Construction Partners (NASDAQ:ROAD) Issues FY 2021 Earnings Guidance

-Construction Partners (NASDAQ:ROAD) updated its FY 2021 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of – for the period.
+Construction Partners (NASDAQ:ROAD) issued an update on its FY 2021 earnings guidance on Friday morning.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $950 M-$1 billion, compared to the consensus revenue estimate of $968.40 million.

-Construction Partners (NASDAQ:ROAD) last issued its quarterly earnings data on Friday, May 7th.
-The company reported ($0.04) earnings per share for the quarter, missing the consensus estimate of $0.10 by ($0.14).
-The business had revenue of $179.40 million during the quarter, compared to analyst estimates of $204.24 million.
-Construction Partners had a return on equity of 11.10% and a net margin of 5.13%.
-Construction Partners’s revenue for the quarter was up 6.3% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.03 EPS.
-As a group, analysts predict that Construction Partners will post 0.92 earnings per share for the current year.
+A number of equities research analysts have issued reports on the stock.
+Zacks Investment Research downgraded shares of Construction Partners from a buy rating to a hold rating in a research note on Tuesday.
+Raymond James raised their price target on shares of Construction Partners from $34.00 to $35.00 and gave the company an outperform rating in a research note on Monday.
+Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Construction Partners currently has a consensus rating of Buy and an average target price of $27.17.

-In other news, Director Suntx Capital Management Corp. sold 2,000,000 shares of Construction Partners stock in a transaction on Thursday, March 18th.
+In related news, SVP John L. Harper sold 5,000 shares of Construction Partners stock in a transaction on Thursday, March 18th.
+The shares were sold at an average price of $33.04, for a total value of $165,200.00.
+Following the completion of the sale, the senior vice president now owns 192,155 shares of the company’s stock, valued at approximately $6,348,801.20.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Suntx Capital Management Corp. sold 2,000,000 shares of Construction Partners stock in a transaction on Thursday, March 18th.
 The shares were sold at an average price of $30.85, for a total transaction of $61,700,000.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, SVP John L. Harper sold 20,000 shares of the stock in a transaction on Friday, February 26th.
-The shares were sold at an average price of $28.80, for a total value of $576,000.00.
-Following the completion of the sale, the senior vice president now owns 197,682 shares of the company’s stock, valued at $5,693,241.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 2,025,000 shares of company stock valued at $62,441,200 over the last quarter.
-63.94% of the stock is owned by corporate insiders.
+Insiders sold a total of 2,025,000 shares of company stock valued at $62,441,200 in the last quarter.
+63.94% of the stock is currently owned by company insiders.

 Construction Partners Company Profile